 Morpheus Unbound

-Battletech is a righteous game published by FASA Corporation.
-It's also a Trademark of FASA Corporation.
+Battletech is a righteous game formerly published by FASA Corporation.
 Way back in the dark ages, it was called "Battledroids", but at some point FASA wisely changed the name.
 The change probably occurred about the time they wanted to develop supplements (i.e. Citytech and Aerotech).
+FASA went out of business and I've lost track of the current property owner.

 Conflict in the Desert